 D.C.
-Council may allow concealed guns
+Council expected to allow concealed handguns

 Washington — A reluctant District of Columbia Council is expected to allow people to carry concealed handguns in the nation’s capital for the first time in nearly 40 years.

 The bill scheduled for a vote Tuesday was crafted to comply with a court ruling that struck down the District’s ban on carrying handguns outside the home.

 Residents and visitors who want to carry a concealed handgun would have to show a specific reason that they need one, among other requirements, and District leaders are hoping that the law would withstand further court challenges.
 But the attorney who challenged the ban on carrying guns has said the legislation is too restrictive and does not comply with the court ruling.

 The council spent an hour debating the bill Tuesday morning during an informal breakfast that preceded its legislative meeting.
 Members expressed concerns with various aspects of the proposal, and many said they would prefer to maintain a total ban on concealed weapons, but none said they would vote against it.

 “The entire District of Columbia should be a no-carry zone,” Democratic Councilmember Mary Cheh said.
 However, she said she would vote for the bill: “I think we’re stuck at the moment.”

 The District would join a handful of states that require residents to show a reason why they need a concealed-carry permit.
 Council Chairman Phil Mendelson, a Democrat, said the bill was modeled after laws in Maryland, New Jersey and New York that have withstood court challenges.

 The Supreme Court struck down the District’s 32-year-old ban on handguns in 2008.
 Since then, the District has required gun owners to register their firearms every three years, complete a safety course and be fingerprinted and photographed, among other requirements.